 IIM Ahmadabad truly set the cat among the pigeons (no pun intended!) by introducing non-MCQs in CAT 2015 for the first time.
 The announcement only mentioned that in CAT 2015, "some questions in each section may not be of multiple choice types.
 Instead, direct answers are to be typed on the screen".
 However, they left everyone guessing about the number of such questions in CAT 2016.
 After studying the previous year patterns we hope that the same pattern will follow in the year 2019 also.

 These questions have been fondly labeled as "TITA Questions".
 TITA stands for "Type in The Answer".
 This is a cute/clever acronym, right?
 We will be using the same from now on in this article.

-With scores in excess of 170 (out of 300) needed for getting 99 percentile in CAT 2017, a great performance in TITA questions is essential for you to get a seat in your dream college.
+With scores around 160 (out of 300) is needed for getting 99 percentile in CAT 2018, excellent performance in TITA questions is essential for you to get a seat in your dream college.

 Accuracy in Non MCQs-A Study